- 3/4 pound Johnsonville® Fully Cooked Smoked Sausage Rope, cut into 1-inch pieces

 - 2 tablespoons minced fresh parsley

-- In a large skillet, saute sausage in butter for 3-4 minutes or until lightly browned.
+- In a large skillet, saute sausage in butter for 3 minutes.
 Add the potatoes, onion and apple; saute 4-5 minutes longer or until apple is tender and potatoes are golden brown.
 Stir in the vinegar, sugar and caraway seeds.

 - Bring to a boil.
 Reduce heat; simmer, uncovered, for 2-3 minutes or until heated through.
 Sprinkle with parsley.
 Yield: 4 servings.